Credit Card Icon

 Increased Visibility of Dirt and Smudges

 We understand that choosing anti glare lenses can come with its own set of challenges.
 One major concern is how these lenses tend to show dirt, fingerprints, and smudges more clearly than regular optics.
-While the transparent quality of the anti glare lenses effectively , it also highlights any surface contaminants, leading to a more frequent need for cleaning.
+While the transparent quality of the anti-reflective coating effectively reduces reflections, it also highlights any surface contaminants, leading to a more frequent need for cleaning.

-In fact, research suggests that around 70% of users of glare-reducing eyewear report cleaning their glasses more often due to the visibility of dirt.
-This can understandably diminish the overall user experience.
+In fact, research suggests that around 70% of users of glare-reducing eyewear report that they clean their glasses more often due to the visibility of dirt, which can understandably diminish the overall user experience.
 Optometrists have noted that while the clarity provided by anti glare lenses is beneficial, the increased maintenance required can be a significant consideration for potential users.

 It’s also important to mention that anti glare lenses are often softer and more susceptible to scratching than standard optics.
 This can further complicate their maintenance.
 As one optometrist wisely pointed out, “The anti-reflective layer can deteriorate over time, making glasses more susceptible to harm and necessitating careful handling to preserve their efficiency.”